 Intel NUC VS Mac Mini: Operating System

-Some NUC kits comes with no operating system so you can install either Windows or Linux on it.
+Some NUC barebones come with no operating system so you can install either Windows or Linux on it.
 There are ways to install Mac OS on it, but that is outside the scope of this article.
 The Mac Mini comes with Mac OS 12.0 Monterey which is their latest operating system.
 Is this a matter of what operating system you prefer to use or are most familiar with?

 Well, you could argue that it depends on what you plan to do with your machine, but I'm going to skip the age-old Windows vs Mac debate and keep the focus on the NUC vs Mac Mini debate.
 You're probably not going to be doing any serious gaming or video production on either machine and you'd have a separate machine for that.